-(U.S. Justice System; Common Law vs. Civil Law) is Associate Dean for International and Comparative Legal Studies and Professorial Lecturer in Law at the George Washington University Law School in Washington, D.C.
-She is a former Vice President of the American Society of International Law.
+(U.S. Justice System; Common Law vs. Civil Law) has served as the Provost and Chief Academic Officer for American University of Sharjah.
+She is the Chair of the Advisory Board of the Southwestern Institute for International and Comparative Law.
+She is the former Associate Dean for International and Comparative Legal Studies and Professional Lecturer in Law at the George Washington University Law School in Washington, D.C..
+She is Former Vice President of the American Society of International Law.